Evaluation of Student Learning

 This regulation does not apply to graduate studies.

-Supplemental examinations are offered in some faculties and courses.
+Supplemental examinations are offered in some faculties and some courses.
 In-person supplemental examinations must take place in Canada.
 It is possible for students to take a supplemental exam online in Canada and elsewhere in the world.
 Whether in person or online, the supplemental exam must be taken at the same time by all students involved, regardless of time zone.

 The time limit to complete the requirements for the course may not exceed 12 months after the end of the term.